Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Introduction

-One of the fundamental requirements for DQC is the ability to perform quantum operations between distant qubits located on separate QPUs, often referred to as \textit{remote gates}.
-Most approaches for realising remote gates rely on three key components: remote entanglement generation, local quantum operations on individual QPUs, and classical communication between them \cite{yimsiriwattana2004distributed,campbell2024quantum}.
-As an illustrative example, Fig.~\ref{fig:remotegate} shows the circuit diagram for implementing a controlled-NOT (CNOT) gate based on this approach between two {\it{computing qubits}}, denoted by $q_{\rm cp 1}$ and $q_{\rm cp 2}$, belonging to separate QPUs (${\rm QPU}_1$ and ${\rm QPU}_2$).
-The initial step in this method involves generating entanglement between two dedicated {\it{communication qubits}}, denoted by $q_{\rm cm 1}$ and $q_{\rm cm 2}$ in Fig. \ref{fig:remotegate}, which facilitates the quantum communication between the QPUs.
-As depicted in the figure, the X operation on ${\rm QPU}_2$ and the Z operation on ${\rm QPU}_1$ are conditioned on the measurement outcome transmitted classically from each other.
-The same approach can be extended to implement other controlled-unitary gates.
+DQC is expected to progress through stages of increasing scale and heterogeneity \cite{caleffi2024distributed}.
+This progression spans from the integration of multiple quantum processors within a single large quantum computer to the establishment of interconnected quantum processors across various quantum data centres.
+A quantum data centre, in this context, refers to a facility housing quantum computers at the scale of 10s - 100s meters, like a classical data centre. {One of the fundamental requirements for DQC is the ability to perform quantum operations between distant qubits located on separate QPUs, often referred to as \textit{remote gates}.
+Such operations typically rely on three components: remote entanglement generation, local quantum operations at each QPU, and classical communication between them \cite{yimsiriwattana2004distributed,campbell2024quantum}.
+As an illustrative example, Fig.~\ref{fig:remotegate} shows the circuit for implementing a controlled-NOT (CNOT) gate between two computing qubits, $q_{\rm cp 1}$ and $q_{\rm cp 2}$, residing on ${\rm QPU}_1$ and ${\rm QPU}_2$, respectively.
+The procedure begins with generating entanglement between dedicated communication qubits, $q_{\rm cm 1}$ and $q_{\rm cm 2}$, forming a shared entangled qubit pair, commonly referred to as an entangled bit (\textit{ebit}).
+The Pauli-X gate operation on ${\rm QPU}_2$ and the Z gate operation on ${\rm QPU}_1$ are then conditioned on classical measurement outcomes exchanged between the QPUs.
+This approach generalises to other controlled-unitary operations.

-The integration of quantum networking, classical networking, and quantum computation within a DQC interconnect network requires efficient orchestration of various components and tasks.
-A critical element in this orchestration is quantum compilation, which translates a high-level description of a quantum program into a set of instructions to be applied to the physical hardware \cite{maronese2022quantum,shi2020resource}.
-This translation is performed through several layers of subroutines forming a compilation stack, as depicted on the left of the Fig. \ref{fig:computingstack}.
-In the context of DQC, additional tasks must be executed for an intermediate representation of the quantum program, which we refer to as the \textit{Quantum Circuit} (QCirc) (see right side of Fig. \ref{fig:computingstack}) in this work.
-These tasks involve various aspects of resource management, encompassing both network and compute resources.
-Compute resources primarily refer to the computing qubits embedded in QPUs, while communication resources include communication qubits and network components such as optical switches.